nghilevi/ui-percentage-bar/readme.md

 ## Support

-If you like this library consider to add star on [GitHub repository][repo-gh].
+If you like this library consider to add star on [GitHub repository](https://github.com/vinhnghi223/ui-percentage-bar).

 Thank you!